When I was home for the holidays, I had a conversation with my barber that completely changed the way I look at life.

 Maybe you’re not a public speaker or are rarely in the spotlight.

 Maybe you’re a regular 9-5er with a family to support, or a guy who is just starting his career, on his way up in life.

 Guess what?
 You still have to advertise yourself in the best light possible, to everyone you know and meet.

 Dressing well is only one part of the equation, but arguably the most important, because the way you carry and present yourself is the first thing people see, when they see you.

 Think about that.
-And if you’re not completely happy with the presentation, make 2015 the year you change it for the better.
+And if you’re not completely happy with the presentation, make this year the year you change it for the better.